What is the California Dream Act?

 I am a US Citizen or permanent resident and meet the AB 540 criteria.
 What types of aid can I apply for:

-AB540 students who have a Social Security Number and meet the US citizenship requirements can submit a FAFSA and a Fee Waiver Application.
+AB540 students who have a Social Security Number and meet the US citizenship requirements can submit a FAFSA and a California College Promise Grant (formerly Board of Governors or BOG Fee Waiver).
 You must be a U.S. Citizen or permanent resident.
 By completing the FAFSA you will be considered for more financial aid programs.

 Remember: Documented or undocumented residents must submit a "CA Nonresident Tuition Exemption Request" to CRC Admissions & Records Office.